irgroup/datasets/GermaNet/README.md

 ## Data Structure and Format

 The working copy of GermaNet is stored in a database.
-It contains all the GermaNet data.[Information on use and datastructure](https://uni-tuebingen.de/en/faculties/faculty-of-humanities/departments/modern-languages/department-of-linguistics/chairs/general-and-computational-linguistics/ressources/lexica/germanet/data-format/database/) is Available.
+It contains all the GermaNet data.
+[Information on use and datastructure](https://uni-tuebingen.de/en/faculties/faculty-of-humanities/departments/modern-languages/department-of-linguistics/chairs/general-and-computational-linguistics/ressources/lexica/germanet/data-format/database/) is Available.
 Certain special [Applications](https://uni-tuebingen.de/en/faculties/faculty-of-humanities/departments/modern-languages/department-of-linguistics/chairs/general-and-computational-linguistics/ressources/lexica/germanet/applications-tools/) can be used to modify the data.

+## How to use
+Description on how to use can be found [in the API](https://germanetpy.readthedocs.io/en/latest/) or, a [better step by step description](https://github.com/Germanet-sfs/germanetTutorials/blob/master/pythonAPI/germanetpy_tutorial.ipynb).

 ## Own Research and Usecases